abstract-333/name-origin-api/README.md

 ### Possible Improvements
 - Capital could be implemented as a foreign key in the future, but it's not necessary for the current requirements
 - Border countries could be normalized into a separate table, which would increase complexity but only result in a maximum of 2500 rows (compared to 250), which is manageable for this system
-- Add caching (Redis, Memcached, ...)
+- Add cache (Redis, Memcached, ...)

 ## 📄 License